raspberrypi/raspiraw/README.md

 	$

 [raw2ogg2anim ](tools/raw2ogg2anim) is script allowing you to create an .ogg video and an animated .gif.
 Specify output file prefix for .ogg video and .anim.gif animated gif created.
 Then specify frame start and stop index as well, and the target framerate.
-Optionally you can add "d" argument for stretching each frame by factor of 2 vertically before generation of output.
+Optionally you can add "d"/"dd" argument for stretching each frame by factor of 2/4 vertically before generation of output. "d"/"dd" option is used by "_s"/"_S" mode tools.

 	$ ~/raspiraw/tools/raw2ogg2anim
-	format: raw2ogg2anim vname first last fps [d]
+	format: raw2ogg2anim vname first last fps [d[d]]
 	$

 ## Where is the limit?